SebastianSchildt/minion_servo_ros2/README.md

 # minion_servo_ros2

 A simple ROS2 module for servos using pigpio hw assisted PWM.
+It uses the [pigpiod](http://abyz.me.uk/rpi/pigpio/pigpiod.html) library.
+Before ROS2 nodes run succesfully you need to make sure that the `pgpiod` daemon is running.

+Using pigpiod also implies **using BCM port numbers and ot wiringPi**, i.e. find the GPIO your servo is connected to at https://pinout.xyz/ and use the "GPIO/BCM" pin nimber